 Sunday July 29, 2018

 11:00am to 6:00pm

-Guests are welcome to park at three different parking lots and take the Free Shuttle Service that is available to and from these lots during all the festival hours:
+Guests are welcome to park at specified parking lots and take the Free Shuttle Service that is available to and from these lots during all the festival hours:

 - Sugar Grove Library parking lot located at 125 Municipal Dr.